Clayton Kirkpatrick: Watergate

 In 1974, Kirkpatrick sought for the Tribune to become the first newspaper to publish the Watergate scandal transcripts in their entirety.
 Kirkpatrick and the Tribune's Washington reporters negotiated with Nixon's press secretary, Ron Ziegler, to get the transcripts early and then fly the transcripts on a company jet to Chicago, where a task force quickly prepared them for publication.
 They were published in a 44-page special section.

 One week later, Kirkpatrick, who previously had been a Nixon supporter, concluded after reading the transcripts that the Tribune should call for Nixon's resignation.
 He authored a May 9, 1974, editorial that used uncharacteristically blunt language in stating that it was time for Nixon to resign.
 "We saw the public man in his first administration, and we were impressed.
 Now in about 300,000 words we have seen the private man, and we are appalled", the editorial read.
 "The key word here is immoral.
 It is a lack of concern for morality, a lack of concern for high principles, a lack of commitment to the high ideals of public office that make the transcripts a sickening exposure of the man and his advisers ...
 He is humorless to the point of being inhumane.
 He is devious.
 He is vacillating.
 He is profane.
 He is willing to be led.
 He displays dismaying gaps in knowledge.
 He is suspicious of his staff.
 His loyalty is minimal."
 The editorial concluded: "The President is right in urging a quick end to the Watergate affair.
 His country needs a swift and merciful termination of this agony.
 Two roads are open.
 One is resignation.
 The other is impeachment.
 Both are legitimate and would satisfy the need to observe due process."

 That the editorial came from the Tribune—a paper that long had been synonymous with Republican politics—made it especially influential both in the U.S. and overseas.

 Later life

 In 1979, Kirkpatrick was promoted to become president and CEO of the Tribune Company.
 He retired on June 1, 1981.

-After retiring, Kirkpatrick, an enthusiastic golfer, served on the board of the Cantigny Trust and urged his fellow board members to approve plans for a 27-hole golf course, called the Cantigny Golf Club, on the grounds of the estate of former Tribune publisher Robert R. McCormick.
+After retiring, Kirkpatrick, an enthusiastic golfer, served on the board of the Cantigny Trust and urged his fellow board members to approve plans for the Cantigny Golf Club, a 27-hole golf course on the grounds of the estate of former Tribune publisher Robert R. McCormick.

 Personal

 Kirkpatrick was married to Thelma Kirkpatrick for 55 years until her death in 1998.
 He had four children and lived in Glen Ellyn, Illinois.

-Kirkpatrick died on June 19, 2004, at his home of congestive heart failure.
+Kirkpatrick died of congestive heart failure at his home on June 19, 2004.